danielsuo/Crypto.jl/README.md

 WARNING: This package experimental and is not ready for production use.
 The pure Julia implementations are not complete.
 Use at your own risk.

+# Prior to next release
+- Update documentation to reflect new signatures and functions
+- Clean up tests
+- Fix RIPEMD160
+- Swap input/output order for func params in c functions

 # Usage
 This package will likely be updated frequently and may break with previous versions.
 If you use the code, we recommend using
 ```julia